bhaumik/freelancers-guide/work-with-freelancers.md

 # Ultimate Guide To Working With A Freelancer

+Before you hire a freelancer, it’s good to understand what you’re getting into and how to navigate through the process with less frustration and uncertainty.
+If everything works out well, you’ll not only have the services you paid for, but also someone you can trust for future projects.
+This guide will include everything you need to know on hiring, setting expectations, and understanding your responsibilities as you work with a freelancer.
+Although some of the information focuses on hiring web developers, most of it applies when hiring any kind of freelancer.

 ## Finding Freelancers
 ### Where To Look

+**organize by what you're actually looking for**

 Elance-oDesk*
 - If you’ve done any research into hiring a freelancer, you’re aware of the 800-pound gorillas of freelance marketplaces: Elance and oDesk.
 These are both great resources as you’ll find tons of freelancers from all over the world with a wide range of skills.